 The state of the art facility was designed to achieve a 5 Greenstar built rating and supports the approach to learning that emphasises community, collaboration and connectivity in all aspects of school life.

-The new college consists of a single two-story building, with the main entrance in the central core of the building and arms of the building off this entrance.
+The college consists of a single two storey building, with the main entrance in the central core of the building and arms of the building off this entrance.

 The ground floor comprises specialist spaces, including administration, library, café, 500 seat theatre, an international netball-sized gymnasium, workshops and science labs.

 The first floor comprises 6 general learning and social spaces connected by an aerial walkway over the main entrance.
 Each learning space is made up of different functional areas with a main collaborative space and teacher workstation surrounded by various sized meeting, display and breakout rooms.

 Edges of the learning spaces dilute into the central hub circulation and outdoor learning areas to create multiple opportunities for learning and play in various environments.
 The learning arms are relatively shallow in dimension, which allows good penetration of natural light.
 Full height glazing gives transparency and visual accessibility.